Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences plus a brief parenthetical, all front-loaded with purpose and usage.
-Every sentence adds value with no redundancy.
+The description is two sentences long, front-loaded with the core purpose and use cases, followed by endpoint specificity.
+Every sentence adds value, and there is no unnecessary fluff.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.